CircuitSetup/Remote/README.md

 ### Send messages through buttons 1-8

 In the Config Portal, you can configure MQTT topics and messages for "on" and/or "off" for each of the eight buttons/switches.
 This allows for arbitrary functions in your Home Assistant/MQTT realm.

+The ON message will be sent when a button has been pressed, the OFF message when it has been released.
+In case of a button being configured as a maintained switch in the Config Portal, the ON message will be sent when the switch is closed, the OFF message when it is opened.

 ### Control the Remote via MQTT